XF301 Sedum Lightweight Ford Aerial 2

 Exploded 3D of XF301 Sedum Standard lightweight, low maintenance system that does not require loose growing medium.

-Selection of the thin-profile Xeroflor green roof system was made after years of technical testing and development via collaboration between Michigan State University, William McDonough + Partners architecture design firm, McDonough Braungart Design Chemistry, Ford’s Environmental Quality Office and others.
+The lightweight and soilless Xeroflor green roof system was selected for the Ford plant after years of technical testing and development between Michigan State University, William McDonough + Partners architecture design firm, McDonough Braungart Design Chemistry, Ford’s Environmental Quality Office and others.
 The creator of the Xeroflor technology – the late Mr. Wolfgang Behrens – was invited to submit his recommended green roof assembly side-by-side trials with other systems – all of which were several inches deeper.
 Mr. Behrens’ 30 years of experience (at the time of the 2001 test period) and thousands of reference projects around the world were driving reasons to extend this invitation.

 ford corporate green roof

 Ford’s green roof was installed in Fall 2002 with completion of the “establishment period” by Summer 2003.
-The exact same green roof materials and assembly components that were installed in 2002 are still in place today and have NEVER been replaced or replanted.
+The exact same green roof materials and assembly components installed in 2002 are still in place today and have never been replaced or replanted.

 Follow-up survey studies of the Ford green roof led by Michigan State University in 2008 and 2009 showed that 13 of the original 15 plant species were still present and covered approximately 95% of the 10.2 acre green roof area.